 One reason the mite is so damaging is that it is relatively new to the Western honey bee (Apis mellifera).
 Most parasites have evolved mechanisms so that they do not kill their hosts, in the long range disadvantageous.
 Thus, the original host, Apis cerana, is somewhat resistant to predation by mites.
 However in temperate areas, almost every Apis mellifera colony infested by Varroa will be killed unless there is intervention to reduce the mite population.
 There is mounting evidence, however, that certain European honey bees and other populations might be somewhat resistant/tolerant and incipient breeding programs exist to cultivate and enhance this “Varroa survivor stock.”
 At the moment the Russian Honey Bee Breeding Program and those based on removal of mites through colony hygiene are the most promising.
 Read contributor Randy Oliver’s ideas on the possibility of breeding honey bees more resistant to Varroa now and in the future.

 Perhaps the best source of information on detection of Varroa mites is found in what is known as the Coloss Bee Book.
 There is information that in the summer when colonies have sealed brood, it is easier to detect mites in hive debris than sampling brood itself.
+A continuing conversation about Varroa and its detection and treatment continues via the Honey Bee Health Coalition.

 Very little information exists on determining the beginnings of a Varroa infestation and subsequent thresholds for treatment.
 Varroa mite infestation is both a honey bee and beekeeping community issue and treatments should be tailored to this fact.
 Many, beekeepers prefer to use no chemical treatment.
 Treatments continue to have evolved over the years as mites have become resistant to specific materials.
 In addition, the use of so-called “soft chemicals,” such as essential oils and/or organic acids are now considered feasible approaches.
 However, only those currently approved by the Environmental Protection Agency (EPA) are legal.
 It may come as a surprise that some sixteen chemicals are on the list of approved materials.
 What is missing is what specific conditions are necessary for adequate control for each.
 Nevertheless, researchers and beekeepers continue to look for a balance in controlling Varroa via Integrated Pest Management.